Realiserad/fish-ai/README.md

 [fish-ai]
 temperature = 0.5
 ```

-This option is not supported when using the `huggingface` provider.

 Some reasoning models, such as OpenAI's o3, does not support the
 temperature parameter, and you need to explicitly disable it by